 The character descriptions are not just stat blocks.
 There are deep dives into the lore of the characters and how to use them.
 Since Dragon Age is often about people being not very nice to each other your enemies are most often humanoids and this is certainly a big smorgasbord of them.
 The characters themselves are built exactly like Dragon Age PCs at level 5, 10, or 15 using the Dragon Age ruleset to create them.
 These are the same rules you would use to make characters for a Dragon Age game.
 Most of the characters are level 10.
 The Origins characters and Big Villains tend to be level 15.
 Minor characters are level 5.

 First interesting thing is Who Made The Cut?
 There are some surprising omissions and inclusions.
 Obviously there are fan favorites: Cole, Iron Bull, Morrigan, Flemeth.
 On the dark horse side we have Krem and the Chargers, Warden Stroud, The Dog, Marjolaine, and biggest surprise entrant to me, Yvette Montiliyet.
 But the list of snubs is also big.
 There’s no Bhelan, no Maric, no Blackwall, and no Vivienne.
 We have no Fenris which I find shocking.
 There’s also no Arishok.
 We got Wynne and Lord Seeker Lambert but we lack Rhys and Evangeline.
 We have Meredith but no Orsino.
-We have Sebastian but not Shale or any of the companions exclusive to Awakening.
+We have Sebastian but not Shale.
+Nathaniel How from Awakening is the only character exclusive from that DLC.
 And last of all, there is no mention of Solas, not in his Start of Game incarnation and not The Dread Wolf you meet at the end of Trespasser.
 This was the first thing I looked for.